P-Slotkin/dataMagik/README.md

     :players,
     class_name: 'Player',
     foreign_key: :team_id,
-    primary_key: :id)
+    primary_key: :id
+  )
 end
 ```
 However, in the example above, the class_name, foreign_key, and primary_key did not need to be defined explicitly.
-DataMagik has default values of the following:
+DataMagik follows 'convention over configuration' and has default values of the following:
 - class_name: capitalized and singular method_name (players in the above example)
 - foreign_key: lowercase class  (Team in the above example) with \_id
 - primary_key: :id